tinusaur/guides/docs/tinusaur-board-2-assembling/Socket-pcb.md

 To insert the socket:
 <!-- content-add: this is the very first component to solder, should place board correctly explain how -->
-1. Insert the socket on the front side of the PCB.
+1. Insert the socket on the front side of the printed circuit board (PCB).
-2. Solder the socket on the back side of the PCB.
+2. Solder the socket onto the back side of the PCB.